 With giving them the space and respect to manage their own things, simply offer your support to them.
 You can ask your spouse if they want help cleaning out a space, or sort hardware with them into jars, or offer to frame their favourite sports jersey.

-When things are organized you feel like overwhelmed.
+When things are organized you feel less overwhelmed and won’t worry so much about the things they are still keeping.
 And bonus, I’ve often found that giving them space, time and support to go through their own things results in them decluttering a little on the side as they sort.

 BE OKAY WITH IT